Mysterious Disappearance Of Louis Le Prince – Murder And Cover-Up?

 Jan Bartek - AncientPages.com - Louis Le Prince vanished under mysterious circumstances, but did he willingly decide to hide from the outside world, or was he murdered?

-Le Prince was poor, and he had debts, so he had reasons to disappear, but he was just about to present his great invention that would make him a rich man.
-Was he deliberately prevented to perform a planned public demonstration in the US, or did he commit the perfect suicide?
+Le Prince was poor and had debts, so he had reasons to disappear, but he was just about to present his great invention that would make him a rich man.
+Was he deliberately prevented from performing a planned public demonstration in the US, or did he commit the perfect suicide?

 Left: Railway - Credit Public Domain - Right: Louis Aimá Augustin Le Prince.
 Credit: Courtesy of Armley Mills Industrial Museum, Leeds - Public Domain

 What role did Thomas A. Edison play in the vanishing of Le Prince?
 An interesting and surprising old document sheds new light on this historical mystery.

 Born on August 28, 1841, in Metz, France Louis Aimá Augustin Le Prince was the first person to shoot a moving picture sequence using a single-lens camera and a strip of film.